ABOUT LEARNING LIFE

 When: Learning doesn’t just happen in youth.
 It happens throughout life.

 Where: Learning doesn’t just happen in classrooms.
 Learning happens everywhere.
 It happens when we talk with family, friends and strangers.
-It happens when we gaze at cell phones, posters and cereal boxes.
-It happens when we watch TV.
+It happens when we look at cell phones, TVs, posters and cereal boxes.

 How: Learning happens not just deliberately, but incidentally, through conversations and social media, not just books, teachers and schools.

 What: There is now information abundance.
 But not all information is equal in value.
 There is who said what on TV sitcoms and “reality” shows, and there is what actual families are doing, thinking and sharing.
 There is which celebrities are dating, and who is helping or hurting whom in the world.
 There is trivia, and there is signia.

 If signia is to spread, let’s make it part of everyday life.